cnolan3/Cicada-16/README.md

 **A fantasy console for crafting retro games with modern ambition.**

 Cicada-16 is an open-source journey back to the golden age of 16-bit game development.
-It's a complete, from-scratch platform designed to replicate the experience of creating games for consoles of the 90s and early 2000s.
+It's a complete, from-scratch **specification for a virtual machine** designed to replicate the experience of creating games for consoles of the 90s and early 2000s.
 Our goal is to blend the creative focus of classic hardware limitations with a toolset powerful enough to bring your most ambitious retro-inspired ideas to life.

-Whether you're a seasoned developer nostalgic for the past or a newcomer eager to learn the fundamentals of how games are made, Cicada-16 provides a fun, educational, and capable environment to explore, create, and play.
+Whether you're a seasoned developer nostalgic for the past or a newcomer eager to learn the fundamentals of how games are made, the Cicada-16 specification provides a fun, educational, and capable framework to explore, create, and play.

+## What is a Fantasy Console?

+A fantasy console is like a video game console that doesn't physically exist.
+It's a set of carefully chosen limitations (like screen resolution, color palette, and memory size) and a standardized toolset designed to simulate the experience of developing for a real retro machine.
+The goal is to provide a stable, focused platform that encourages creativity by forcing developers to work within its unique constraints.

 ## Core Concepts